-5G opens entirely new horizons for telehealth, the technology that allows patients to connect virtually with doctors and other health care providers.
+5G opens new horizons for telehealth.
+Telehealth technology allows patients to connect virtually with doctors and other health care providers.
 It enables them to communicate via real-time video or live chat.
 As 5G promises to bring high speeds with low latency, telehealth applications will improve dramatically.

-As a result, critical healthcare services can be delivered over a wireless network for chronically ill or quarantined patients.
+As a result, critical health care services can be delivered over a wireless network for chronically ill or quarantined patients.
 With the emergence of 5G, it might mean the difference between life and death for many.

 According to AT&T, “Adding a high-speed 5G network to existing architectures can help quickly and reliably transport huge data files of medical imagery, which can improve both access to care and the quality of care.
 At the Austin Cancer Center, the PET scanner generates extremely large files — up to 1 gigabyte of information per patient per study.”

-“To get that much data from one side of the town to another, you’ve got to have the network performance to handle it,” says Jason Lindgren, CIO of Austin Cancer Center.
-“We used to have to send the files after hours.
+“To get that much data from one side of the town to another, you’ve got to have the network performance to handle it.
+We used to have to send the files after hours.
 Now as soon as the patient leaves the scanner, the study is already on its way.
-It’s beneficial to doctors because they can get the results that they need quicker.”
+It’s beneficial to doctors because they can get the results that they need quicker.”Jason Lindgren, CIO of Austin Cancer Center

-According to Qualcomm, medical sensors will continue to improve as patient demand continues to surge.
+According to Qualcomm®, medical sensors will continue to improve as patient demand continues to surge.
 In 2017, the Qualcomm Tricorder XPrize medical device competition saw submissions approaching Star Trek-levels of portable functionality: